intel/dffml/docs/arch/alice/discussion/0035/reply_0003.md

 Single electron.
 Each system context is a possibility.
-On a sewrch to see what one is the right one, no. To discover all possible system contexts
+On a search to see what one is the right one, no. To discover all possible system contexts.